Tram: Track

 Tramway track can have different rail profiles to accommodate the various operating environments of the vehicle.
 They may be embedded into concrete for street-running operation, or use standard ballasted track with railroad ties on high-speed sections.
 A more ecological solution is to embed tracks into grass turf, an approach known as green track.

-Tramway tracks use a grooved rail with a groove designed for tramway or railway track in pavement or grassed surfaces (grassed track or track in a lawn).
+Tramway tracks use a grooved rail with a groove designed for tramway or railway track in pavement or grassed surfaces, also called grassed track or track in a lawn.
 The rail has the railhead on one side and the guard on the other.
 The guard provides accommodation for the flange.
 The guard carries no weight, but may act as a checkrail.
 Grooved rail was invented in 1852 by Alphonse Loubat, a French inventor who developed improvements in tram and rail equipment, and helped develop tram lines in New York City and Paris.
 The invention of grooved rail enabled tramways to be laid without causing a nuisance to other road users, except unsuspecting cyclists, who could get their wheels caught in the groove.
 The grooves may become filled with gravel and dirt (particularly if infrequently used or after a period of idleness) and need clearing from time to time, this being done by a "scrubber" tram.
 Failure to clear the grooves can lead to a bumpy ride for the passengers, damage to either wheel or rail and possibly derailing.

-In narrow situations double-track tram lines sometimes reduce to single track, or, to avoid switches, have the tracks interlaced, e.g. in the Leidsestraat in Amsterdam on three short stretches (see map detail); this is known as interlaced or gauntlet track.
-There is a UK example of interlaced track on the Tramlink, just west of Mitcham Station, where the formation is narrowed by an old landslip causing an obstruction.
-(See photo in Tramlink entry).
+In narrow situations double-track tram lines sometimes reduce to single track, or, to avoid switches, have the tracks interlaced.

+Switches

+On many tram systems where tracks diverge, the driver chooses the route, usually either by flicking a switch on the dashboard or by use of the power pedal – generally if power is applied the tram goes straight on, whereas if no power is applied the tram turns.
+Some systems use automatic point-setting systems, where the route for each journey is downloaded from a central computer, and an onboard computer actuates each point as it comes to it via an induction loop.
+Such is the case at Manchester Metrolink.
+If the powered system breaks down, most points may be operated manually, by inserting a metal lever ('point iron') into the point machine.